 New York-headquartered Systemax rings up about 36% of its sales in the US, about 18% in the UK, and 21% in France.
 Other markets in Europe and North America contribute the remainder.

 Sales and Marketing

-Systemax, which spent some $60.1 million on advertising in 2013, counts businesses, government agencies, schools, and individuals among its consumers.
+Systemax counts businesses, government agencies, schools, and individuals among its consumers.

 Systemax is attempting to improve the performance of its European business, in particular Misco in the UK, amid soft sales there.
 Initiatives include top executive changes and expanding its service offering.
 The company is trying to run European operations more centrally, which means changing business processes, eliminating duplication, relocating or hiring new personnel, changing IT systems, and integrating the changes into the current operation.

 Mergers and Acquisitions

 In January 2015, to grow its business in the industrial products market, the company's Industrial Products Group purchased B2B direct marketer Plant Equipment Group (PEG), which specialized in maintenance, repair, and operation (MRO) products, from TAKKT America for $25.9 million cash.
 The deal expanded the IPG presence in the maintenance, repair, and operations (MRO) market.

 In June 2014, Systemax acquired SCC Services B.V., a supplier of business-to-business IT products and services with operations in the Netherlands.